ix-ax/AXOpen/src/components.rexroth.drives/docs/AxoCtrlxDriveXsc.md

 # [BLAZOR](#tab/blazor)

-`AxoCtrlxDriveXsc` does not ship a dedicated Blazor view.
-It renders via the generic `AxoComponent` pattern using `RenderableContentControl`, which inspects the component type at runtime and selects the matching rendering based on the `Presentation` attribute.
+`AxoCtrlxDriveXsc` ships a dedicated Blazor view, `AxoCtrlxDriveXscView`, with `Status`, `Command`, and `Spot` derivatives. `RenderableContentControl` automatically resolves and renders this dedicated view at runtime based on the selected `Presentation`, so the markup below renders the dedicated view without importing it explicitly.

 ## Status display